Mounting EFS file systems using the EFS mount helper

 You can find the value for all of these properties in the Amazon EFS console.
 The file system DNS name is found in the Attach screen.

-When encryption of data in transit is declared as a mount option for your Amazon EFS file
+When encryption of data in transit is declared as a mount option for your EFS

 process, and a